YovanniePerezTapia/FireSafetyTips/index.md

 * Drown all fires
 * Carefully extinguish smoking materials

-Home Safety   | Work Safety
+**Home Safety**
+* Install smoke alarms on every level of your home, inside bedrooms and outside sleeping rooms
+* Test smoke alarms every month.
+If they are not working, change the batteries
+* Have a fire escape plan and practice the plan twice a year
+* If a fire occurs in your home, get out, stay out, and call for help.
+Never go back inside for anything or anyone.

+**Work Safety**
+* Minimize workplace fire hazards
+* Pay attention to fire-prone areas
+* Keep exits clear & mark emergency exits
+* Properly maintain your work place fire detection and suppression system & fire extinguishers
+* Educate your employees on your fire safety procedures & evacuation plan

 ------------- | -------------
-Install smoke alarms on every level of your home, inside bedrooms and outside sleeping rooms Test smoke alarms every month.
-If they are not working, change the batteries Have a fire escape plan and practice the plan twice a year If a fire occurs in your home, get out, stay out, and call for help.
-Never go back inside for anything or anyone.| Minimize workplace fire hazards Pay attention to fire-prone areas
+              |